apache/druid/docs/content/querying/sql.md

 - `COUNT(DISTINCT col)` and `APPROX_COUNT_DISTINCT(col)` aggregations use
 [HyperLogLog](http://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf), a fast approximate distinct counting algorithm.
-If you need exact distinct counts, you can instead use `SELECT COUNT(*) FROM (SELECT DISTINCT col FROM data_source)`, which will use a slower and more resource intensive exact algorithm.
+If you need exact distinct counts, set "useApproximateCountDistinct" to "false", either through query context or through broker configuration.
 - TopN-style queries with a single grouping column, like `SELECT col1, SUM(col2) FROM data_source GROUP BY col1 ORDER BY SUM(col2) DESC LIMIT 100`, by default will be executed as [TopN queries](topnquery.html), which use an approximate algorithm.
 To disable this behavior, and use exact algorithms for topN-style queries, set "useApproximateTopN" to "false", either through query context or through broker configuration.

+In both cases, the exact algorithms are generally slower and more resource intensive.

 ### Time functions